 No claims discounts – also known as no claims bonuses – can help bring down the price of monthly insurance premiums by quite a considerable amount.
 But how do no claims discounts work, and how do you get them?

 For each year of driving without claiming on insurance drivers will build one-years no claims discount.
 This amount builds year on year as long as drivers don’t request a claim from their insurance company.
-The more years of no claims discount you accrue reduces the amount u pay in insurance when it comes time to renew as this is direct proof to your current or new insurer that you are a safe, considerate and trustworthy driver.
+The more years of no claims discount you accrue reduces the amount u pay in insurance when it comes time to renew as this is direct proof to your current or new insurance providers that you are a safe, considerate and trustworthy driver.

 Each provider has different rules as to how many years no claims bonuses can accrue to.
 The general consensus is around five years but the final amount is up to the insurers discretion.
 There are some providers that will reward drivers with up to a 9 year no claims discount of 75% which can see drivers make considerable savings for their safe driving habits.